nellshamrell/rustacean-station.org/_transcriptions/014-transcription.md

 And so this fallback only kind of kicks in when there's no semantic difference, because it's not going to try and do anything weird or magical with your types here.
-It's going to be-- if it can't figure out-- if it performs the fallback and then something else happens, it doesn't like, go back and try again with a different type.
+It's going to be— if it can't figure out— if it performs the fallback and then something else happens, it doesn't like, go back and try again with a different type.
 It just says, hey, like, I couldn't figure it out.
 And so in this case, it's just, (???) this new change here.
 It's just a case of saying,